 - Living in Love and Faith Diocesan Advocate - The Reverend Jane Winter is the LLF Diocesan Advocate - this is a requirement in each diocese and is an advocate for the process itself and not any particular outcome.
-Jane is able to point people to resources and assist with learning events, including supporting parishes engaging with the LLF course.
+Jane can point people to resources and assist with learning events, including supporting parishes engaging with the LLF course: email@example.com

-- Living in Love and Faith Chaplain - As chaplain, The Rev Joel Love is available to support anyone who might be grateful for pastoral support at any stage during the process.
-He can be contacted on email at: email@example.com
+- Living in Love and Faith Chaplain - As chaplain, The Rev Joel Love is available to support anyone who might be grateful for pastoral support during the process.
+He can be contacted on email at: firstname.lastname@example.org

 Watch this short film in which Joel explains his role: